The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Communio
 * Combo GCD or Soul Slice if not in combo

-  * The combo will be tight, so with high ping you may miss it.
+  * The combo will be tight, so with high ping you may miss it
 * Soul Slice if previously had to use combo
 * After Soul Slice use Blood Stalk Variant + Gibbet/Gallows

-Shadow of Death is not a necessary filler here but still recommended, as long as you don’t overcap.
+Shadow of Death is not a necessary filler here but is still recommended, as long as you do not overcap.
 You will want one if you are potion weaving.
-If you are unable to maintain your combo, due to high ping or other factors it is recommended that you simply play a priority rotation instead.
+If you are unable to maintain your combo, due to high ping or other factors, it is recommended that you simply play a priority rotation instead.

 Ultimately, if you are playing Reaper as a priority system and putting less effort into optimizing your burst, the Early Gluttony opener may be the safer bet.
 It will lose out on rDPS when fitting potency into raid buffs, but it will always guarantee that your Gluttony will be used on cooldown.
 If you are looking to optimize, be very familiar with this opener and burst phase, as the chance of it being best for a fight is likely.